bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 It is also possible without defining a database configuration with additionaly syntaxes of MAKENEWCONNECTION, but in this book we will totally ignore this option, for more information please see help documents of TROIA.
 Both commands sets SYS_STATUS and SYS_STATUSERROR if they encounters a problem while connecting and disconnecting process.

+When you establish a database connection, you just define a new connectiong with given name but your sql statements still uses default connection.
+To activate your connection to run queries on your custom connection you have to use SETACTIVECONNECTION command.
+SETACTIVECONNECTION gets the name of your connection that you want to activate, and this name must be  defined in your MAKENEWCONNECTION command before SETACTIVECONNECTION.

 ::